mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 ### Relationship between Fairness and Predictive Performance

 In general, a discrimination-aware prediction problem is formulated as a constrained optimization task, which aims to achieve highest accuracy possible, without violating fairness constraints.
 There is evidence suggesting trade-offs between fairness and predictive performance.
+Calders et al, (2009) considered the problem of building a binary classifier where the label is correlated with the protected attribute, and proved a trade-off between accuracy and level of dependency between predictions and the protected attribute.
 Corbett-Davies et al. (2017) demonstrates that maximizing predictive accuracy with a single threshold (that applies to both groups) typically violates fairness constraints.
 Conversely, fairness-preserving models with group-specific thresholds typically come at the cost of overall accuracy.
 In essence, the trade-off is again due to different base rates in the two groups.
 Hardt et al. (2016) proposed algorithms to determine group-specific thresholds that maximize predictive performance under balance constraints, and similarly demonstrated the trade-off between predictive performance and fairness.

 Importantly, such trade-off does not mean that one needs to build inferior predictive models in order to achieve fairness goals.
 In particular, in Hardt et al. (2016), the classifier is still built to be as accurate as possible, and fairness goals are achieved by adjusting classification thresholds.
 In the same vein, Kleinberg et al. (2018a) proved that "an equity planner" with fairness goals should still build the same classifier as one would without fairness concerns, and adjust decision thresholds.
 Moreover, such a classifier should take into account the protected attribute (i.e., group identifier) in order to produce correct predicted probabilities.